pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

   	}
   ]
 ```
 ##### add-config
-- Allows us to add configuration to the bulk export.
+- Add configurations to the bulk export.

-Example: you may wish to add the CONFIG QUERY http listener in PingAccess
+This tool works with both PingFederate and PingAccess.
+This example adds the CONFIG QUERY http listener in PingAccess:
 ```
   "add-config":[
 	  {